RECYCLED

 High Resolution Images

-The following are labs running protocol for the Voluntary Standard For Repulping and Recycling Corrugated Fiberboard Treated to Improve Its Performance in the Presence of Water and Water Vapor.
+The Voluntary Standard updates the joint AF&PA-FBA Voluntary Standard for Repulping and Recycling Corrugated Fiberboard Treated to Improve its Performance in the Presence of Water and Water Vapor, published in 2013.

 • Innofibre Innovation center of cellulosic products